AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 **What's the best definition?**

 We can discount definition 1, as the `string` type has a hidden pointer.
-However, as they're immutable (you can't modify the string through the pointer) `string` behaviour is effectively indistinguishable from other primitive types (like int).
+Strings are immutable, so you can't modify the string through the pointer.
+Hence `string` behaviour is effectively indistinguishable from other primitive types.

-Similarly, definition 2 does not work as interfaces are not reference types.
-Like strings, interface values are immutable (unless they contain a reference type - see definition 8).
+Similarly, definition 2 does not work as interfaces are **not** reference types.
+Like strings, interface values are immutable (unless they contain a reference type and you use definition 8).

 Definition 3 is also wrong as, pointers and `func` types _are_ reference types.

-If you insist I would go with definition 4, as they satisfy my steps for determining if a type is a reference type.
+I am using definition 4, since it satisfies my steps for determining if a type is a reference type.

 **My Steps**

-The problem we are trying to highlight is that you can (shallow) copy a variable then inadvertently modify the original when you only think you are modifying the copy.
+The problem we are trying to highlight is that you can copy a variable then inadvertently modify the original when you only think you are modifying the copy.

 So I will use these steps to determine if a type is a reference type in Go.